Mess in exploring product metrics

 North Star Metric

-This metric visualize how the product is reaching its vision and goals.
-Usually the actions measured for this metric is the key flow of the product.
-The more users go through this flow, the more successful the product is in terms of solving user problems, increasing user lives.
+This metric visualizes how the product is reaching its vision and goals.
+Usually, the actions measured for this metric are the key flow of the product.
+The more users go through this flow, the more successful the product is in terms of solving user problems, and increasing user lives.

 These are some examples: